 Nominations are called for the following positions: (1) President; (2) Vice President; (3) Secretary; (4) Treasurer; (5) Ordinary Member of the Committee.

-Nominations must be made using the Nomination Form (Committee) (2025-2026) prescribed nomination form (see link below) and deliver it by no later than 7pm on Friday, November 14, 2025 to the Secretary of the Association by email () or by post (addressed to The Secretary, Camberwell District Basketball Association, Inc., 606 High Street, Kew Victoria 3101).
-If sent by post, the Nomination Form (Committee) (2025-2026) must be received by the Secretary no later than 7pm on Friday, November 14, 2024
+Nominations must be made using the Nomination Form (Committee) (2025-2026) prescribed nomination form (see link below) and deliver it by no later than 7pm on Friday, November 14, 2025 to the Secretary of the Association by email (secretary@camberwellbasketball.com) or by post (addressed to The Secretary, Camberwell District Basketball Association, Inc., 606 High Street, Kew Victoria 3101).
+If sent by post, the Nomination Form (Committee) (2025-2026) must be received by the Secretary no later than 7pm on Friday, November 14, 2024.

 Confirm appointment of auditor for FY2026